 Initial claims for state unemployment benefits dropped 19,000 to a seasonally adjusted 326,000, the lowest level since January 2008, the Labor Department said Thursday.
 Claims for the prior week were revised to show 2,000 more applications received than previously reported.
-Economists polled by Reuters had expected first-time applications to rise to 345,000 last week.

 While claims are extremely volatile in July because of summer auto plant shutdowns, the general tone of the report remained consistent with a pick-up in job gains.

 The four-week moving average for new claims, which irons out week-to-week volatility, fell 4,500 to 341,250.

 Automakers traditionally close assembly plants for retooling in July, but they have either shortened the shutdown period or completely forgone the closures, throwing off the model that the government uses to adjust the data for seasonal variations.